aaravjolly/aaravjolly/README.md

 I like problems that sit at the intersection of geometry, physics, and computation.

 **Research:** Yang–Mills flow & geometric PDEs (UC Davis)
-**Interests:** Geometric deep learning, mathematical physics, Bayesian methods
+**Interests:** Geometric deep learning, mathematical physics, ML/RL

 ---